istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/index.md

 ## Create a `MeshConfig` with trace settings

-All tracing options are configured by using `MeshConfig` during Istio installation.
+All tracing options are configured by using `MeshConfig` during Istio *installation*.
 To simplify configuration, create a single YAML file to pass to `istioctl`.

 {{< text yaml >}}